koushikbardhan2000/compbiosysnbu/README.md

-# 🧬 Bioinformatics Research Lab Website
+# 🧬 Computational Systems Biology Website

-This is a simple, responsive academic website built using **HTML**, **CSS**, and **PHP includes**.
+This responsive academic website built using **HTML**, **CSS**, and **PHP includes**.
 It showcases research focus areas, the research team, publications, technologies used, and student dissertation work.

 ---